shakfu/Spotykach/docs/dev/terminal-impl.md

 | granular, reso | **overflows** at -O2 and -Os | needs QSPI-execute |
 | mosc / csound / chuck | fits (QSPI-execute) | 0% SRAM_EXEC - but see the USB_MIDI conflict below |

-Measured 2026-07-31.
+Measured 2026-07-31, re-measured after the composite verbs landed - which cost roughly 0.9% across the board. **tape is now at 99.29%**, about 1.3 KB from the ceiling: anything further added to the terminal will push it over, and it should move to a QSPI-execute build before that happens.

  The sweep forced `OPT=-Os`, so a row marked "fits (-Os)" is a lower bound - the roomier ones may fit at the default -O2 too (qdelay does, at 95.45%); only the overflow rows are a hard verdict.
 Every engine listed carries `live_params()`/ `live_configs()` masks, including the ones that do not currently fit - the masks are compiled out without `SPK_TERMINAL` and become correct the moment such a build is made from QSPI.

 **QSPI-execute engines need `USB_MIDI=0`.** `USB_MIDI` defaults ON for `BOOT_QSPI`, and `MidiUsbHandler` claims the same OTG_HS core as the terminal - now a compile error rather than a silent conflict, but it does mean mosc/csound/chuck cannot have both without sharing the transport.

 Rule of thumb: lean SRAM engines fit at -O2, near-full ones need `OPT=-Os`, and the tightest (granular, reso) can host it only from a QSPI-execute build.
 The linker says `region SRAM_EXEC overflowed by N bytes` when it won't fit - that is the signal to switch to `-Os` or QSPI, not a code fault.
 The terminal code itself is ~6 KB (`dispatch` 3.3 KB, `text_sink` 0.8 KB, `names` 0.8 KB, `terminal` 0.7 KB, `fmt` 0.3 KB); the rest is the USB stack and is not reducible.